Last updated: July 6, 2026

 Evaluate Results Over Activity

-- Leads and opportunities generated
+- Leads and qualified opportunities generated

 - Impact on revenue and client retention